 Sea kayakers are inspired by adventure yet seek to responsibly manage the balance between paddling excitement and safety.
-This document outlines a flexible learning pathway for Sea Kayak Club WA (SKCWA) members to develop their paddling skills over time by attaining Paddle Australia awards.
 The pathway helps instructors and members develop a common language to discuss the learning of skills.
-Instructors will add value to learning as they also provide an understanding of the context in which skills should be applied.

 Linking Awards with Levels of Paddles

-The program encourages members to voluntarily gain awards so that they can feel confident and have the necessary skill to paddle at three SKCWA levels.
+The program encourages members to voluntarily gain awards so that they can feel confident The program encourages members to voluntarily gain awards so that they can feel confident and have the necessary skill to paddle at three SKCWA levels.
 These levels are: All Paddlers (AP), Introduction to Sea Skills (ISSA) and Sea Skills (SSA).
 While paddlers attempt to accurately self-assess their ability the leader organising the event is the final arbiter of who can participate in a trip.
 Members should seek an experienced paddler such as a SSA holder to support them if they want to participate in an event above their current award.
-The modules are described as follows.

 The club publishes a workshop schedule at the beginning of each year.
 These workshops are usually half-day events held at different times of the year so that skills can be developed in different locations and conditions.
 The club workshops are aimed at the Introduction to Sea Skill Award (ISSA) level.
 Sea Skill Award workshops are targeted to those who have achieved the ISSA and above who are excited about more skill development.